hexian000/neosocksd/API.md

 **Description**

-Run Lua code on another neosocksd and take the results back. `await.invoke` is designed to work on the control plane.
+Run Lua code on another neosocksd and take the results back. `await.invoke` is likely to be less efficient than `neosocksd.invoke`.

-Tip: If you want to implement RPC, please refer to `await.rpcall` in `libruleset.lua`.
+Tip: To implement asynchronous RPC, please refer to `await.rpcall` in `libruleset.lua`.

 ### await.sleep